Skip to content

 Work experience

-If you have seen a work experience placement advert and would like to express an interest, please complete a work experience placement form.
+If you see a work experience placement advert and would like to express an interest, please complete a work experience placement form*.
 The form shouldn’t take too long to complete, it will ask you for some personal details, information about your skills and why you are interested in the placement.
+If you are successful, the work experience placement manager will be in touch with you directly.

 T-Levels